openhab/openhab-docs/_addons_bindings/zwave/doc/evolve/lfm20_0_0.md

 | Scene Number | scene_number |  | Number |

 ### Switch

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Scene Number

 The ```scene_number``` channel supports the ```Number``` item.

 ## Device Configuration

-The following table provides a summary of the 1 configuration parameter available in the LFM-20.
+The following table provides a summary of the 1 configuration parameters available in the LFM-20.
 Detailed information on each parameter can be found in the sections below.

 | Param | Name  | Description |